orca-app/orca/Readme.md

 ![Example Orca apps](doc/images/orca-apps-lg.webp)

-Orca is a development platform and runtime environment for cross-platform, sandboxed graphical WebAssembly applications.
+Orca is a development platform and runtime environment for cross-platform, sandboxed graphical applications.
 In this early MVP you can:

 - Receive mouse and keyboard input.
 - Draw paths, images and text using a 2D vector graphics API.
-- Draw 2D/3D graphics using OpenGL ES 3.1 (minus a few features)
+- Draw 2D/3D graphics using OpenGL ES 3.1 (minus a few features like mapped buffers)
 - Build user interfaces using our UI API and default widgets.
 - Read and write files using a capability-based API.